hay-kot/portfolio/site/content/2021-03-01-using-python-to-generate-blog-frontmatter.md

 ---
-title: Using Python to Generate Blog Frontmatter
+title: Generating Blog Frontmatter
-path: /using-python-to-generate-blog-frontmatter
+path: /generate-blog-frontmatter
 date: 2021-03-01 21:26:44.321198
 summary: Using jinja2 templating as base, I was able to use python to create metadata for my blog posts and automate some of the boring parts about moving from a draft to published post
 reading_time: 3 Minute Read